 - 4 to 6 large eggs

 - Step 1 Preheat oven to 375 F.

 - Step 3 Heat a large cast-iron skillet over medium-high heat.
 Add olive oil to the pan, enough to cover the bottom.
 Add ground meat, crumble, and cook until the pink color goes away and the meat is lightly browned.

 - Step 4 Peel and chop onion, and seed and finely chop the peppers and chop or slice the garlic.
 Add onions and peppers to the meat and stir to soften a few minutes.
 Add cumin and caraway seeds, spices, and garlic, and stir.

 - Step 5 Add 2 tablespoons minced chipotle peppers in adobo to pan.

 - Step 6 Add tomatoes, honey if using, feta and stir.
 Make 4 to 6 nests in meat sauce using the back of a wooden spoon and drop eggs into them.
-Transfer pan to oven for 8 to 10 minutes till eggs set.
+Transfer pan to oven for 8 to 10 minutes till eggs are set.

 - Step 7 For naan, heat a griddle over high heat.
-Scatter a little water onto skillet and griddle the bread to blister, then flip.
+Scatter a little water onto the skillet and griddle the bread to blister, then flip.
 Brush bread with melted butter and cut into pieces/wide strips.